 The 26-week CAPSLOCK course has kickstarted my cyber security journey and instilled a greater love of learning.
 My ambition of trying to learn part-time in the evenings began to feel like a virtual training gym.
 I was developing a stronger side of myself, and the aim was to become more focused as a person and the discipline was information security.

-Despite the challenge of working our day jobs and committing our evenings to studying for the next 6 months, we still signed up to be cyber-prepped and were raring to go.
+Despite the challenge of working our day jobs and committing our evenings to studying for the next 6 months, my cohort still signed up to be cyber-prepped and we were raring to go.

 Self-discipline was essential, fostered by my virtual buddies who were consistently turning up to do our rounds and become cyber-ready.
-My team comprised of Josh, Barry, and Barry’s cat of course!
+My team comprised of me, Josh, Barrie, and Barrie’s cat, Penny.
 We decided on the team name: ‘SIGH’BER Rebels.

 In order to achieve anything, you need to surround yourself with like-minded individuals in the right environment.
 Within a short space of time, we developed a good working relationship in order to achieve our goals.